just-a-it-techguy/cybersec-linux-cmdlinehacker-chapter1/README.md

-# cybersec-linux-cmdlinehacker
+# cybersecurity-linux-cmdlinehacker
 Cyber security command line hacker tutorial course as done by ITSteve

-This is my Journy through the Linux fundamentals in command line i am creating this to keep track of learning and have version control on notes etc
+This is my Journy through the Linux fundamentals in command line I am creating this to keep track of learning and have version control on notes etc as i lean and add to my skill set as well as have a real port Folio

 ## Linux Pre face -Instalation
-this is for the beggining to install kalli linux  and add to virtual box  as this provides a safe space to allow creation of virtual machines this adds value as it allows course to be followed and also ensures that virtual pcs are in place to work with the system go to kali linux website
+This is for the beggining to install kalli linux  and add to virtual box  as this provides a safe space to allow creation of virtual machines that are isolated form Windows / Mac /Linux  Host systems this adds value as it allows course to be followed and also ensures that virtual pcs are in place to work with the system as well as protect the host form accidental Data loss , as well as allow filming of items and Exersizes to be recoreded in Real time .
+To install the Kally Virtual box applicence go to kali linux website

 https://www.kali.org/get-kali/#kali-platforms

 #Virtual Machine   INSTALATION  - virtual box  option
-this option allows for Vm install via virtual box  the web site used was  to get the virtual machine was https://www.kali.org/get-kali/#kali-virtual-machines please note the password  for default usage is
+This option allows for Vm install via virtual box  the web site used was  to get the virtual machine was https://www.kali.org/get-kali/#kali-virtual-machines please note the password  for default usage is